-We expect research and development expenses to increase significantly for any of our tablet vaccines, including those for the prevention of norovirus, influenza and RSV infection, as well as those for the treatment of HPV related dysplasia and cancer, and any other chronic viral infections and cancer.
+We expect research and development expenses to increase significantly for any of our tablet vaccines, including those for the prevention of norovirus, influenza and RSV infection, as well as those for the treatment of HPV related dysplasia and cancer.
 In addition, even if we obtain regulatory approval, significant sales and marketing expenses will be required to commercialize the tablet vaccine candidates.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses have had and will continue to have an adverse effect on our financial position and working capital.
-As of June 30, 2019, we had an accumulated deficit of \$105.0 million.
+As of September 30, 2019, we had an accumulated deficit of \$110.3 million.